 Who are the people behind basqueMTB?
 Why do we have so many repeat visitors?
-What is the thinking behind our holidays and why do we get so many great reviews (blush) all over the web?
+What is the thinking behind our holidays and why do we get so many great reviews all over the web?
 Hopefully this page will go some way towards answering.
 If it doesn’t then please drop us a mail and ask!

 Looking After Our Trails

-Support The Local Economies: We use locally owned accommodation, restaurants and shuttle companies.
+We use locally owned accommodation, restaurants and shuttle companies.
 That puts money back into the valleys we ride in.

 Looking After Our Guides